naf445/RL_practice/notes/Lecture_6.md

 Too many actions to store!
 So slow if we only learn about one state/state_action at a time!
 Even with something like backwards TD which can allow us to update multiple, but still, takes too long.
 - Solution: Turn this thing into an **actual** Value/Q FUNCTION, and not just a lookup table!
+Pick some loss metric for it and minimize your loss metric by tweaking parameters to "tune" it!
-Our V(s) which only depended on the state and we could look it up, is now actually going to be a V(s, **w**), where **w** are the weights of our model!
+Our tabular V(s)s which only depended on the state and we look-up tables, now actually are going to be a full function with parameters, V(s, **w**), where **w** are the weights parameters/weights of this function we need to tune!
 Same with Q, q(s,a) --> q(s, a, **w**).
 Given a state and action, we can use our model to map from these to our Q or V output!
-This allows us to (as long as our model isn't HUGE) fit our value function in memory now!
+This allows us to (as long as our model isn't HUGE and has less parameters than total states) let our value functions be smaller than the lookup table versions
+We can ideally encode the same amount of information now with less space, because we can take advantage of the relationships between the parameters and how they add together to make our value estimation, we won't need a look up table!
+Hopefully our value function even for a large state space can fit in memory now!
 And also to generalize much better between nearby states and how nearby states effect other's value mappings!
-We are going to update the model, our model weights, using either TD methods or MC methods.
+We are still going to update the model/function, by tweaking our model weights/parameters, using either TD methods or MC methods so nothing much there has changed.
-An MC method would take a whole episode, and cycle through the states using the G, while a TD method would bootstrap using itself and update the function every step.
+See past lectures for extensive breakdowns between these two aproaches!
 - See Opex Daily 3-25-20 For some visuals
-- The goal is again to approximate the TRUE value function or Q function, but we don't know the TRUE, so we use these models to get an estimate!
-Try and map tthis relationship.
+- The goal is again to approximate the TRUE value function or Q function, with these estimation methods
-- Which model?
-Which function approximater?
+- What model should we user?
+What type of function and weights for this approximater?
 Let's dig in to our machine learning toolkit:
 Linear/logistic regression?
 Neural Nets?
 Decision Tree?
 Ensemble Trees?
 KNN?
 Lots of choices!!